utdata/icj-class/final/final.md

 The data in the "members" collection includes:

-- slug: If you name your band member pages the same as this slug, you can use it in URLs.
+- slug: If you name your band member pages the same as this slug, you can use in loops for the href URLs.
 - name: Full printable name of the member.
-- instruments: A list of what they play.
+- instruments: A list of what instruments/positions they play.
 - tenure: When they were in the band.
 - birthplace
 - birthdate